 I was the bookish, nerdy (but cool) church girl; an intellectual who loved all types of music; enjoyed all types of ethnic foods; enjoyed live theatre; museums; art; etc. Had the television series, Big Bang Theory aired back in the 80s and if it even deigned to feature a smart, nerdy, Black female character, that character could have been modeled after me.
 I was attending the most prestigious HBCU in the country and the man who would become my husband hadn’t completed high school.
 A great date night for him was catching the latest mind-numbing movie filled with gratuitous nudity geared to hormonal, teen-aged boys.
 (No wonder I’m a movie snob.)
 His representative (the man you meet early in a relationship who pretends to be what you tell him you like) took me to a nice, full-service, Chinese restaurant and afterwards we went to the movie theatre to see Steven Spielberg’s ET The Extraterrestrial.
 After we’d been together a few years rumors were abound that he was unfaithful and after we’d been married a while rumors started that he had children outside of our marriage.
 My marriage which hobbled along on one leg, finally collapsed under the strain of the rumors and the fact that we had little in common.
 He eventually became extremely controlling, manipulative, emotionally and physically abusive.
 I began to experience profound episodes of depression.

 Again, Whitney and I shared a common bond.
 My husband was a very handsome young man.
 He was often told that he looked like Joe Dumars who at that time played basketball for the Detroit Pistons.
 Truth be told, I had no intention of having a long-term relationship with him when I met him.
 He was to be a summer fling.
 His ladies man reputation preceded him.
 It was not in my plans to be his girlfriend.
 My friends understood the initial attraction, however they also knew that he was just supposed be a “hit it and quit it” but my jerk-o-meter, like Whitney’s, wasn’t calibrated accurately enough to detect just how much of a jerk he could be.
 I would venture to guess that Whitney’s jerk-o-meter could have used some adjusting as well.
 I, like many other women, wanted to throw my panties onstage when Bobby Brown was touring with Guy; Bev, Bill, Devoe on the Budweiser Superfest tour back in 1989.
 Bobby was sexy as hell!
 He gyrated across the stage and worked the audience into a frenzy performing My Perogative.
 We all wanted to be Bobby’s Tenderoni.
 That entire album from the Don’t Be Cruel prelude to reprise was hot.
 Every song!
 Didn’t have to lift the arm to skip a song.
 Yes, I could understand Whitney’s attraction to Bobby.
-But Whitney, like me, didn’t understand that she was just supposed to hit it and quit it.
+But Whitney, like me, didn’t understand that she was just supposed to smash and dash, hit it and quit it .

 During the mid-90s, I began hearing that Whitney had problems with drugs.
 She admitted to Diane Sawyer and later to Oprah that she had a drug addiction.
 Again, I felt a kindred spirit with Whitney.
 I didn’t have a drug problem but I battled depression which made me feel as if I were battling a drug addiction.
 The depressions would be so crippling for me that my mother even remarked that my life had turned out just as if I were dealing with some type of substance abuse problem.